Attachments

 Aspect ratio

-1. if a message contains multiple lines of texts and/or multiple attachments, the image/video might be stretched to its max-width
+1. If a message has multiple text lines and/or multiple attachments, the image/video can stretch to max-width.

 Example 1 - message with one line of text - image is displayed with original aspect ratio